 Whether you plan it intentionally or not, everything you put into the world - its narrative, quality and how you put it there - will tell a story to people about you and your production.
 A successful publicity strategy will ensure the story they are getting it the one you wanted them to hear that also entices them to come see your show and TALK about it.
 Word of Mouth is still the BEST publicity tool.

 Publicity is like a many-headed hydra - you can’t rely on only one tool to be enough.
-A Media Release is very important, but it still needs support from social media, or a website.
-A Facebook event can be handy as people can easily click to share, but it shouldn’t be the only way you are letting people know about your show as some people aren’t on Facebook, ignore event invites and/or social media algorithms can be challenging to get your event highlighted.
+A Media Release is very important, but it still needs support from social media, and perhaps a website as well.
+A Facebook event can be handy as people can easily click to share, but it shouldn’t be the ONLY way you are letting people know about your show - some people aren’t on Facebook or ignore event invites, and social media algorithms can be challenging to get your event highlighted.
 Here are some publicity tools you should know about: